 It’s actually a lot harder than just doing it yourself.
-I’ve spent the last two years working really hard to develop my people and my systems to a point where they can do it themselves, and do it well.
+I’d spent the last two years working really hard to develop my people and my systems to a point where they could do it themselves, and do it well.

-And sometimes, when problems crop up, it’s a lot easier to to just jump in and fix it rather than let them work through it.
+Sometimes when problems crop up, it’s a lot easier to just jump in and fix it rather than let them work through it.
 I resist jumping in as much as I can because I want my team to grow and learn.

 Others may worry about our teams becoming better at the craft than we are, as if they may rise up and steal our jobs one day.